Edibles: How Long Do Cannabis Edibles Stay in Your System?

 Urine tests can trace edibles in a time window of three to thirty days.

-Saliva Tests for edibles
+Saliva Tests for Edibles

 Saliva tests can identify edibles for 24-72 hours after they were last used.